 In my example, I would look to join groups that focus on Business Coaches to get in front of them, not VA groups.
 Just substitute the VA groups that you’re currently joining for where your market hangs out.
 So instead of VA groups, for example, join business coaching groups or health coaching groups.
 It’s a proven strategy that works!

 Instead of waiting for your audience to ask you for help – be proactive.
 Create valuable content to share.
-That is marketing 101 – sharing valuable content that shows your target audience how you can help.
+That is marketing 101 – sharing valuable content that shows your target audience how you can help and it also applies to Social Media Marketing.
 Marketing is all about awareness, and it’s not about you.
 It’s about them.
 It’s never about you.
 It’s about how you help your clients, and you do this by creating and sharing valuable content.

 For example, you can create a one-page checklist that you can share everywhere your target hangs out (business coaches using my example).
-It will get you noticed faster than sitting around waiting for someone to post a help-wanted-post in all VA Group and then trying to get found in a feeding frenzy.
+It will get you noticed faster than sitting around waiting for someone to post a help-wanted post in all VA groups and then trying to get found in a feeding frenzy.
 Take charge of your business and your livelihood.
 Be proactive with how you find clients.

 Create a checklist that focuses on either: